dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 /usr/local/bin/memcached memcached:conn__dispatch
 ```

-Meaning that I added probes successfully, and now can, try to target them.
+This showed that probes had been recognized on the binary, and so the had been
+compiled in successfully, even though there was no available OS package.
+This
+shows the versatility and ease with which these probes can be applied to
+existing application suites.

-To test this out, I can send a test 'set' command to my memcached instance.
+To test this out, I can send a test 'SET' command to my `memcached` instance.
-I chose one based off the benchmarking tool `memtier`, which i'll use later.
+I chose one based off the benchmarking tool `memtier_benchmark`, which I'll use
-A simple invocation [@memcached-cheatsheet] based on standard shell tools is:
+later.
+A simple invocation [@memcached-cheatsheet] based on standard shell
+tools is:

 ```
 printf "set memtier-3652115 0 60 4\r\ndata\r\n" | nc localhost 11211